hazelcast/hazelcast-reference-manual/src/MultiMap.md

 Hazelcast `MultiMap` is not an implementation of `java.util.Map` due to the difference in method signatures.
 It supports most features of Hazelcast Map except for indexing, predicates and MapLoader/MapStore.
 Yet, like Hazelcast Map, entries are almost evenly distributed onto all cluster members.
 When a new member joins the cluster, the same ownership logic used in the distributed map applies.

-### Sample MultiMap Code
+### Getting a MultiMap and Putting an Entry

-Let's write code that puts data into a MultiMap.
+The following example creates a MultiMap and puts items into it.
+Use the Hazelcast `getMultiMap` method to get the MultiMap, then use the MultiMap `put` method to put an entry into the MultiMap.

 ```java